runtimeverification/quiz/blogpost.md

 .=  n  .+  (dec n)
 ```

+This is quite a useful in many circumstances.
+`%quiz` will generate random inputs for you but some of them might be nonsensical for what you are testing.
+And just dropping those inputs is the fastest way to deal with it.

+The other way to fix our fate is to use "norns" to intelligently create inputs in a way that suits our function.
+We'll get to that later.

+---

+Aside:

 In formal logic you may assume that subtraction below 0 in natural numbers is undefined and use `%drop` as a sort of implication:

 ```